The Cost of Misposition

 The same message, heard in completely different ways.
 Position determines whether dissent is advice or insubordination.

 The response is perceived as professional counsel.
-"That's why we hired an external perspective."
+"That's why we brought in support."
 The decision is reconsidered.
-Speaking truth is expected.
+Raising risk is expected.

 The response is perceived as resistance, non-compliance.
 "Who does this contractor think they are?"
 The decision is defended.
 The Advocate is now a problem.